-IT IS ORDERED that the motion is granted without leave to amend as to the first, third, and fourth causes of action.
-IT IS FURTHER ORDERED that the motion is denied as to the second, seventh and eight causes of action.
+IT IS ORDERED that the motion is granted without leave to amend as to the first cause of action.

+IT IS FURTHER ORDERED that the motion is denied as to the second, third, fourth seventh and eight causes of action.

-IT IS FURTHER ORDERED that Defendants Virpal Nijjar, VK Nijjar Farms, Inc. and Nijjar Farms, LLC shall file and serve either an answer not later than April 18, 2018.
+IT IS FURTHER ORDERED that Defendants Virpal Nijjar, VK Nijjar Farms, Inc. and Nijjar Farms, LLC shall file and serve either an answer not later than May 2, 2018.

-IT IS FURTHER ORDERED that the parties shall not enlarge time without order of this court and, if any of the defendants fail to respond within the time specified herein, the plaintiff shall forthwith and without delay seek to enter the default of such non-responsive defendant[s].
+IT IS FURTHER ORDERED that the parties shall not enlarge time without order of this court and, if any of the defendants fail to respond within the time specified herein, the plaintiff shall forthwith and without delay seek to enter the default of such nonresponsive defendant[s].